AlexiosPatelis/doctor-appointment/README.md

 - Backend (Express, Mongoose, JWT, bcrypt, Helmet, CORS)

-- Express: Web framework για REST API. Ορίζει routes όπως /auth/*, /appointments/*, εφαρμόζει middleware (auth, error handling).
+- Express: Web framework for REST APIs.
+Defines routes like /auth/* and /appointments/*, and applies middleware (auth, error handling).

-- Mongoose: ODM για MongoDB. Ορίζει τα σχήματα/μοντέλα (π.χ.
-User, Slot, Appointment), validations, indexes και δίνει atomic operations (π.χ. findOneAndUpdate).
+- Mongoose: ODM for MongoDB.
+Defines schemas/models (e.g. User, Slot, Appointment), validations, indexes, and provides atomic operations (e.g. findOneAndUpdate).

-- JWT: Έκδοση και επαλήθευση tokens για authentication. Το token μπαίνει σε httpOnly cookie (προστασία από XSS) και χρησιμοποιείται από το middleware για να “δεί” τον χρήστη (req.user).
+- JWT: Issues and verifies tokens for authentication.
+Token is stored in an httpOnly cookie (protection from XSS) and used by middleware to populate req.user.

-- bcrypt: Hashing κωδικών χρηστών πριν αποθήκευση. Ποτέ plain-text passwords.
+- bcrypt: Hashes user passwords before storage.
+Never store plain-text passwords.

-- Helmet: Security headers (Content-Security-Policy, X-Frame-Options, κ.λπ.)—μειώνει επιφάνεια επίθεσης.
+- Helmet: Security headers (Content-Security-Policy, X-Frame-Options, etc.), reduces attack surface.

-- CORS: Επιτρέπει στο frontend origin (π.χ. http://localhost:8080) να μιλά με το backend, με credentials: true για να στέλνει το cookie.
+- CORS: Allows the frontend origin (e.g. http://localhost:8080)to communicate with the backend, with credentials: true to send the cookie.

-*Ρόλοι & Ροές*
+*Roles & Flows*

 - Users: patient (default) & admin.

 #### Auth flow:
-- POST /auth/login → αν τα credentials είναι σωστά, εκδίδεται JWT και μπαίνει σε httpOnly cookie.
+- POST /auth/login → if the credentials are correct, a JWT is issued and stored in an httpOnly cookie.
-- GET /auth/me → ο server διαβάζει το JWT από το cookie, επιστρέφει { id, username, role }.
+- GET /auth/me → the server reads the JWT from the cookie and returns { id, username, role }.
-- POST /auth/refresh → ανανέωση cookie αν το JWT είναι ακόμη έγκυρο/μη ληγμένο (ή λίγο πριν λήξει).
+-POST /auth/refresh → refreshes the cookie if the JWT is still valid/not expired (or about to expire).
-- POST /auth/logout → καθαρίζει το cookie.
+- POST /auth/logout → clears the cookie.

 #### Appointments:

-- Slots (admin): δημιουργία διαθέσιμων χρονικών παραθύρων (start/end/doctor/status).
+- Slots (admin): creation of available time windows (start/end/doctor/status).
-- Booking (patient): POST /appointments/book με slotId, στοιχεία ασθενή και προαιρετικό reason. Επιστρέφει reference code.
+- Booking (patient): POST /appointments/book with slotId, patient details, and optional reason.
+Returns a reference code.
-- Cancel (public): POST /appointments/cancel με reference + contact.
+- Cancel (public): POST /appointments/cancel with reference + contact.
 - Admin list/cancel: GET /appointments/all, DELETE /appointments/:id.

-***Στόχος robustness: το booking πρέπει να είναι atomic (να “κλειδώνει” το slot).***
-- Μοντέλο Slot με status available|booked|cancelled.
+***Robustness: booking must be atomic (the slot must be “locked”).***
+-Slot model with status: available | booked | cancelled.
-- Atomic update: findOneAndUpdate({ _id: slotId, status: 'available' }, { $set: { status: 'booked' } }). Αν γυρίσει null, κάποιος άλλος το “πήρε”.
+- Atomic update: findOneAndUpdate({ _id: slotId, status: 'available' }, { $set: { status: 'booked' } }).
+If it returns null, someone else has already taken it.
-- Εναλλακτικά, unique index σε (slotId, activeBooking) ή χρήση session/transaction (Mongo replica set).
+- Alternatively, a unique index on (slotId, activeBooking) or use a session/transaction (Mongo replica set).

-#### Ασφάλεια
+#### Security

-- Cookie ρυθμίσεις: σε παραγωγή secure: true και sameSite: 'none' (πίσω από HTTPS). Σε dev, secure: false, sameSite: 'lax'.
+- Cookie settings: in production use secure: true and sameSite: 'none' (behind HTTPS).
+In dev use secure: false and sameSite: 'lax'.
-- Περιορισμός CORS σε συγκεκριμένο origin (όχι *) και credentials: true.
+- Restrict CORS to a specific origin (not *) and set credentials: true.
-- Mongo auth: Στο dev είναι συχνά ανοιχτό (είδες το warning “Access control is not enabled”). Σε prod ενεργοποίησε root χρήστη και χρησιμοποίησε mongodb://user:pass@mongo:27017/doctor.
+- Mongo auth: In dev it is often open (you saw the warning “Access control is not enabled”).
+In prod enable a root user and use mongodb://user:pass@mongo:27017/doctor.

  ###  Frontend (React, Vite, React Router, React Big Calendar) (https://github.com/jquense/react-big-calendar)
-- React (Vite): SPA με γρήγορο dev server & build. Το Vite inject-άρει μεταβλητές από .env με prefix VITE_ (π.χ.
-VITE_API_BASE).
+- React (Vite): SPA with fast dev server and build.
+Vite injects variables from .env with prefix VITE_ (e.g. VITE_API_BASE).
-- React Router: Client-side routing (σελίδες: Calendar /, Cancel /cancel, Admin /admin, Login/Signup).
+- React Router: Client-side routing (pages: Calendar /, Cancel /cancel, Admin /admin, Login/Signup).
-- React Big Calendar: Προβολές Day/Week/Month, events από τα slots του backend. Χρωματίζει:
+- React Big Calendar: Day/Week/Month views, events from backend slots.
+Colors:
-- Πράσινο: διαθέσιμο
+- Green: available
-- Κόκκινο: κλεισμένο
+- lilac: booked
-- Γκρι: παρελθόν
+- Gray: past
-- date-fns: Formatting/υπολογισμοί ημερομηνιών.
+- date-fns: Date formatting/calculations.
-- Axios: Κοινό instance με baseURL = VITE_API_BASE, withCredentials: true για cookies, response interceptor:
+- Axios: Shared instance with baseURL = VITE_API_BASE, withCredentials: true for cookies, response interceptor:
-- Αν πάρει 401, κάνει POST /auth/refresh. Έχει ουρά (queue) ώστε πολλά αιτήματα που αποτυγχάνουν ταυτόχρονα να περιμένουν ένα refresh.
+- On 401, POST /auth/refresh.
+Uses a queue so concurrent failed requests wait for one refresh.

 #### *Frontend state & UX*

-- AuthContext: Κρατά τρέχοντα χρήστη (role) και χειρίζεται login/logout/me/refresh.
+- AuthContext: Stores current user (role) and handles login/logout/me/refresh.
-- Home: Φορτώνει slots στη range του calendar.
-On click διαθέσιμου slot → InlineBookingModal:
+- Home: Loads slots for the calendar range.
+On click of an available slot → InlineBookingModal:
-- Στέλνει POST /appointments/book, εμφανίζει reference code και παρέχει copy + deep link στη σελίδα cancel.
+- Sends POST /appointments/book, shows reference code, and provides copy + deep link to cancel page.
-- Cancel: Φόρμα με reference + contact. Δείχνει επιτυχία/σφάλμα.
+- Cancel: Form with reference + contact.
+Shows success/error.
-- Admin: Προσθήκη slots, λίστα/ακύρωση ραντεβού, refresh.
+- Admin: Add slots, list/cancel appointments, refresh.
+-
 ### Database (MongoDB)

 #### *Collections:*
 - users: { username, passwordHash, role }
-- slots: { start, end, doctor, status } με indexes σε { start, end, status } για γρήγορο εύρος ημερομηνιών.
+- slots: { start, end, doctor, status } with indexes on { start, end, status } for fast date-range queries.
-- appointments: { slotId, patientName, contact, reference, status } με index στο reference.
+- appointments: { slotId, patientName, contact, reference, status } with index on reference.

 ### Containerization (Docker + Docker Compose)

 #### 3 services:

-- mongo: με volume mongo_data στο /data/db.
+- mongo: with volume mongo_data at /data/db.
-- backend: Node/Express, διαβάζει .env (π.χ.
-MONGO_URI=mongodb://mongo:27017/doctor).
+- backend: Node/Express, reads .env (e.g. MONGO_URI=mongodb://mongo:27017/doctor).
-- frontend: Build React → serve με nginx. Το VITE_API_BASE δίνεται στο build time μέσω build.args.
+- frontend: Build React → serve with nginx.
+VITE_API_BASE passed at build time via build.args.

 #### Networking:

-- Όλα τα services είναι στο ίδιο Docker network → μπορούν να μιλάνε με DNS name mongo, backend.
+- All services are on the same Docker network → they can communicate using DNS names like mongo, backend.
-- Tο frontend μιλά απευθείας στο backend μέσω http://localhost:5000 (εξωτερικό port mapping) H εναλλακτικά Nginx proxy σε /api/* → http://backend:5000 για ένα origin (frontend+api στο 8080), οπότε δεν χρειάζεται CORS.
+- Frontend talks directly to backend via http://localhost:5000 (external port mapping)
+- Alternatively, Nginx proxies /api/* → http://backend:5000
+ so frontend+API share origin on 8080, removing the need for CORS.

-# Αρχιτεκτονικό Διάγραμμα (2 κοινές παραλλαγές)
+# Architectural Diagram (2 common variants)
-## A) χωρίς proxy
+## A) without proxy
 [Browser]
    |  http://localhost:8080
    v